mlflow/mlflow/docs/source/plugins.rst

 Defining a Plugin
 ~~~~~~~~~~~~~~~~~
-You define an MLflow plugin as a standalone Python package which can then be distributed for
+You define an MLflow plugin as a standalone Python package that can be distributed for
 installation via PyPI or conda.
 See https://github.com/mlflow/mlflow/tree/branch-1.5/tests/resources/mlflow-test-plugin for an
-example package that implements all currently-supported plugin types.
+example package that implements all available plugin types.

-In particular, the example package contains a ``setup.py`` that declares a number of
+The example package contains a ``setup.py`` that declares a number of
 `entry points <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_:

 .. code-block:: python